Home » Recipes » BBQ Pork Tenderloin

 • BBQ Sauce: I like Sweet Baby Rays.
 Feel free to use your favorite, or even make your own.

-• Grape Jelly: This adds the perfect sweetness.
-Don’t knock it till you’ve tried it.
+• Grape Jelly: This adds the perfect sweetness and the pectin in the jelly also helps thicken the sauce.
+Don't knock it till you've tried it.
 I also like to use this ingredient in my crockpot meatballs.

 • Garlic: Avoid jarred garlic if you can, as it tends to be oily and does not have the best flavor.